Telstra partners with Cisco, makes SDN debut

 The first product, Internet Virtual Private Network (Internet VPN), available later this month, will enable businesses to connect multiple sites and mobile workers to office networks, with secure, encrypted links over the public internet, via Telstra’s online portal.

 The second product, available today in beta, is Cloud Gateway Protection, a virtual security appliance that can be deployed and configured within minutes in the cloud to protect internet access, cloud services and Next IP networks from malicious attacks and unauthorised access.

-The third SDN product, available later this year, is Data Centre Interconnect, an extension of Telstra’s global data centre interconnect SDN product, PEN.
+The third SDN product, available later this year, is Data Center Interconnect, an extension of Telstra’s global data center interconnect SDN product, PEN.